 - Scrutiny of the Single Central Record and personnel files to ensure pre-employment checks are robust and up-to-date, and that job descriptions for new positions include reference to child protection, etc. - Confirmation that training has been undertaken according to planned schedule and that all relevant staff and volunteers have participated - There is effective analysis of safeguarding data including bullying, attendance, exclusions, behaviour logs, pupils taken off roll, the views and progress and participation of vulnerable students.
-In particular, the school will monitor the link between attendance and safeguarding and those persistently absent, frequently late, missing school (including part of the school day) or those who suddenly stop attending. - Methods such as 'safeguarding training questionnaires' used to evidence the effectiveness of staff training

-- Regular meetings with staff, volunteers and children which include the opportunity to discuss safeguarding and child protection, or use of questionnaires to evidence this - Safeguarding learning walks designed to evidence and test out key safeguarding standards - Adapting and amending the policy and procedures outside of their annual review date to reflect current issues which may have recently arisen in order to ensure that all children are protected at all times.
+In particular, the school will monitor the link between attendance and safeguarding and those persistently absent, frequently late, missing school (including part of the school day) or those who suddenly stop attending. - Methods such as 'safeguarding training questionnaires' used to evidence the effectiveness of staff training. - Regular meetings with staff, volunteers and children which include the opportunity to discuss safeguarding and child protection, or use of questionnaires to evidence this. - Safeguarding learning walks designed to evidence and test out key safeguarding standards. - Adapting and amending the policy and procedures outside of their annual review date to reflect current issues which may have recently arisen in order to ensure that all children are protected at all times.

 Our school will also draw upon additional quality assurance activities and templates referenced within the School Improvement Liverpool Schools Safeguarding Handbook.
+E.g. The Single Central Record Checklist, Personnel Record Checklist and the Headteacher's Quality Assurance Checklist.

-This policy was reviewed and agreed by the Full Governing Body on 22/10/19.
+This policy was reviewed and agreed by the Full Governing Body.